-The Ryman Accreditation Programme (RAP) reflects the commitment of our company to providing the very best care available.
-The programme has been developed and constantly refined over Rymans 20+ years experience and is based solidly on international best practice evidence; surpassing the New Zealand Ministry of Health standards and regulations in aged residential care.
+The Ryman Accreditation Programme (RAP) reflects our commitment to providing the very best of care.
+The programme has been developed and refined over 30 years and is based on international best practice, surpassing New Zealand Ministry of Health standards in aged residential care.

-Our RAP programme is designed as a Quality Cycle involving planning, standard policy and procedures, training, monitoring, reviewing and improving.
+Our RAP programme is designed as a quality cycle involving planning, policy and procedures, training, monitoring, reviewing and improving.

 Best-practice policies and procedures

-- We have a framework of up-to-date policy and procedure that focuses on the provision of quality services for the older person, maintenance of a safe environment, delivery of culturally appropriate care and the minimization of risk of unwanted events.
-We regularly conduct routine review of operating proceedures to ensure they reflect contemporary best practice knowledge.
+Our up-to-date policies and procedures focus on providing quality services for the older person, maintaining a safe environment, delivering culturally appropriate care and minimising risk of unwanted events.
+We regularly review our operating proceedures to reflect contemporary best practice.

-- We ensure all staff are well-trained and have the necessary knowledge, skills and qualifications to implement these policies.
+All staff are well-trained and have the knowledge, skills and qualifications to implement these policies.

 Specific quality improvement objectives every year

-- Every year we set our expectations a little higher or make our vision a little more compelling.
-Constantly looking for ways to lift our residents experience of quality of life in a Ryman village.
+Every year we set our expectations a little higher.
+We are constantly looking for ways to lift our residents' experience of life in a Ryman village.